westcoastcode-se/gohtml/README.md

   emit HTML nodes from a channel
 * [Caching](examples/caching/main.go) - Emitting HTML nodes from external systems is sometimes slow.
 Caching such nodes might be needed
+* [CDN](examples/cdn/main.go) - Another caching example that simulates a more accurate real-world scenario.
+This use-case downloads javascript and css files from a CDN and injects it directly in the HTML.
+We are, then, caching the javascript- and css content

+## Limitations

+### Attributes first

+The design of the framework forces the develop